poonam1261/poonam1261/README.md

 - 👋 Hi, I’m Poonam
-- 👀 I’m interested in Machine Learning and Artificial Intelligence along with wed Development
+- 👀 I’m interested in Machine Learning and Artificial Intelligence along with web Development
 - 🌱 I’m currently learning CNN and Computer Vision and Python Development
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me